 Step 1: The main three.
 Focus on consuming protein, fat and veggies with every main meal—breakfast, lunch and dinner.
 Proteins and fats, in particular, help you feel satiated and stick with you longer, while ensuring you get your veggies in will help with digestion.
 This could look like two to three eggs scrambled in grass-fed butter with spinach and mushrooms and two slices of nitrate-free bacon for breakfast; mixed greens with chicken, avocado, veggies and oil and vinegar drizzled on top for lunch; and grilled salmon, grass-fed beef burger patties or pork chops with a side of roasted broccoli or asparagus and a small sweet potato with a dollop of coconut butter for dinner.

 Step 2: Quality not quantity.
-One hundred calories of a Hot & Ready Little Cesar’s Pizza and 100 calories of a chicken breast is not the same.
+All calories are not created equal.
+Getting pizza delivered is convenient, affordable and delicious, however 250 calories of pizza from Dominos and 250 calories of a chicken breast is not the same.
 While the caloric density is the same, the nutritional makeup and what your body gets out of each of these foods is not the same.
 Many diets that are strictly calorically based have you eat “whatever” as long as you stick within a certain caloric range (which is typically very low).
 So, by focusing on the quantity, you can eat the waffles for breakfast, order the Kid’s Chicken Nugget Happy Meal for lunch and nosh on the small slice of pizza at dinner, and certainly reap the benefits of the food tasting good, but that’s about it.
 Due to the small portion sizes, and the failure to provide your body with the nutrients it needs, however, your body is only going to end up feeling hungry, deprived (of nutrition), fatigued and confused (i.e. you are still restricting it of the energy it needs for optimal metabolic function).
 So what to do?
 Instead of counting calories or focusing on small portions, choose to direct your attention instead to your food quality choices.
 Going back to step 1, this includes quality meats (pasture raised, grass-fed, organic is ideal to negate hormones and antibiotics added to our commercial meat supply), fresh produce (veggies and some fresh fruits), healthy fats, little starch, no sugar and lots of water.
 Simple and basic.
 A meal may look something like: 6-10 oz. of chicken, fish, or beef and half your plate filled with leafy greens and a small sweet potato with a small dollop of grass-fed butter.
 The meal may take up more space on the plate, and even have more calories than say a Lean Cuisine Frozen Dinner or small serving of chicken fried rice from a takeout restaurant…but your body (and metabolism) gets a bigger and better bang for its buck (more quality fuel to distribute for all your metabolic processes).
 And no, not everything needs to be organic, but do opt for the freshest, most wholesome sources of foods you can find—(your body will thank you).

 Step 3: Watch the sugars and starches.
 If you want to be successful with your diet endeavors, glucose—not fat—is the main culprit in fighting the bulge.
 And glucose is found most readily in foods such as cereal, bagels, breads, grains, pasta These are the foods that stimulate secretion of insulin the most.
 (If you didn’t know already, insulin is the main fat storage hormone in the body).
 When insulin goes down, however, fat has an easier time getting out of the fat stores and the body starts burning fats instead of carbs.
 By curbing your sugars and starches alone, and opting for more fibrous carb sources (fresh veggies), protein and plenty of fats, it is not uncommon to lose up to 10 lbs in the first week of eating this way, both body fat and water weight.
 (Note: This does not mean avoiding carbs altogether or going on the Atkins’ Diet.
 Your body needs carbs.
 Aim for lots of vegetables, especially leafy greens, and even some wholesome starches like squashes and sweet potatoes occasionally).